postincredible/ukbb/README.md

-# ukbb project
+# UKBB project

-components in this project:
+Components in this project:

-1) preprocessing ukbb standard and HES data
+1) Preprocessing ukbb standard and HES data

   a) load data by vairable and restructure the raw dataframe into workable dataframe